SlenderShield/sportification_fe/replit.md

 ## Overview

-Sportification is a cross-platform React Native mobile application that serves as the mobile companion to a sports community platform.
+Sportification is a React Native mobile application for iOS and Android (including tablets and iPads) that provides a comprehensive sports community platform.
 The app enables users to discover and organize sports matches, participate in tournaments, manage teams, book venues, communicate through real-time chat, and receive notifications.
-Built with TypeScript and React Native 0.76.5, it provides iOS and Android users with comprehensive sports community features including social networking, event coordination, and venue management.
+Built with TypeScript and React Native 0.76.5, it delivers a responsive, tablet-optimized experience with comprehensive sports community features including social networking, event coordination, and venue management.

 ## Recent Changes (October 19, 2025)